-Benson lived and worked for many years in the San Francisco Bay Area and in Santa Fe New Mexico where he and his family have lived since 2006.
-He is a two time recipient of the Pollock-Krasner painting fellowship grant, has exhibited nationally for over 40 years, and has work in private and museum collections throughout the northeastern, southwestern and west coast regions of the United States.
+I have exhibited nationally for over 40 years, am a two-time recipient of the Pollock-Krasner painting fellowship grant, and have work in private and museum collections throughout the northeastern, southwestern and west coast regions of the United States.